Aleatory Contract - Definition

 An aleatory contract is an agreement in which one of the parties, or both the parties reciprocally, are uncertain as to their obligation to perform.
 Basically, it is a contract that depends upon a chance occurrence.
 Examples of such contracts include gambling contracts and betting contracts.

 A Little More on What is an Aleatory Contract

-In an aleatory contract, the end of the contractual obligation is totally based on the occurrence of a future event in relation to an uncertain performance directly impacting the economic benefits greed between the parties.
+In an aleatory contract, the end of the contractual obligation is totally based on the occurrence of a future uncertain event directly impacting the economic benefits greed between the parties.
 This uncertainty is understood from the start, and all parties have complete knowledge or understanding of those economic effects, regardless of the fact that the condition is suspensive or resolutary.

 Academic Research for Aleatory Contract

 - Public Policy and the Age and Incontestable Clauses in Life Insurance Contracts, Goodman, O. R. (1968).
 Journal of Risk and Insurance, 515-535.
 The separate studies of the age clause misstatement and incontestable clause are made.
 The age clause is negative and leads to losses for the beneficiaries and insureds.
 Death certificates are used by the insurers to claims settlement less than of face value.Life insurance often remove essential information that becomes the cause of material misrepresentations.
 The recommendations include: 1.
 Insurers should have coverage for incontestable clause to age misstatement; 2.
 The life policies should not include age clause.